FAQs about American Studies

-- Declare your major as American Studies by filling out a short form at the Career and Academic Planning (CAP) office in Savitz Hall.
+- Declare your major as American Studies by filling out a short form at University Advising Center in Savitz Hall, third floor.

 - Read all the messages that come to your Rowan email account from your academic advisor, professors, and the university.

 - Follow the American Studies program guide.